AtmegaBuzz/weebserver/README.md

 # webserver

-A Simple implementation of a Static webserver from scratch.
+A Simple implementation of a Static webserver from scratch. being a simple implementation it can handle routes and status code.

 # Setup